flix/flix/docs/DIDYOUKNOW.md

 - Flix -- by design -- has no implicit coercions (but does provide several explicit coercion functions).

 - Flix -- by design -- disallows unused variables and shadowed variables.
-Research has shown that such redundancies are correlated with bugs.
+Unused and shadowed variables are a frequent source of bugs.

 - Flix -- by design -- disallows allow unused declarations.
 This prevents bit rot.